DataDog/hiring-engineers/answers.md

 note: Regarding Bonus - The configuration for collection interval was done through the .yaml file rather than directly in the Python check.
 Also I assume there must be a way to configure global collection interval as well, but I did not see this in agent config file.

-A quick agent restart and "datadog-agent status” shows that our metrics are being captured.
+A quick agent restart and `datadog-agent status` shows that our configuration is successful and our metrics are being captured.
 ![alt-text](images/ddagent_status_metrics_terminal.gif)

 ### Visualizing Data